Volos railway station: History

+Repairing the extensive damage, was estimated at between 35 and 45 million euros.
+OSE managing director, Panagiotis Terezakis, spoke of reconstruction works reaching 50 million euros, confirming at the same time that there will be no rail traffic in the effected sections of the network for at least a month.
+The devastation goes beyond the tracks and signalling, affecting costly equipment such as the European Train Control System (ETCS), which enhances rail safety.

+The line from Volos to Larissa was damaged, with extensive work needed to repair the line and resume services, with the approaches at Volos being damage with fallen tries and ballast washed away.
+As a result services between Larissa and Volos remain suspended across Thessaly’s coast until the track is repaired, with a rail-replacement bus in operation.

+In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
+Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
+OSE had overseen both infrastructure and operations until its vertical separation in 2005.
+Rail safety has been identified as a key priority.
+The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.

-Today the first floor of the station building is given over to a museum.
+Today the first floor of the station building is given over to a museum. which it has housed since 2003.

 Facilities

 The ground-level station is accessed via stairs or a ramp.
 It has 1 Side platform and 1 Island platform, with the main station buildings located on the westbound platform.
 Both platforms are equipped with waiting shelters with access to platform 2 via a 'barrow crossing'.
 The Station is housed in the original stone-built station, which has a staffed booking office with a cafe in the station.
 There are toilets and parking onsite.
 Local and regional buses stop in the forecourt.
 At platform level, there are sheltered seating but currently no Dot-matrix display departure and arrival screens, however, timetable poster boards on both platforms are available.
 There is a passenger car park, with free parking.
 Outside the station is a bus stop where local and regional buses to Larissa call.

 Services

 Today, the city is served by direct lines to the rest of Greece via Larissa, and the railway complex houses facilities for train maintenance.
 Volos is directly linked with Athens once per day, with Thessaloniki twice per day, and with Larissa 15 times a day with services run by Hellenic Train.